Chris Falk banner image

 There are several differences that set flex properties apart from other, more traditional commercial real estate.
 In addition to having all aspects of business operations under one roof, there are other benefits:

-1. Shorter Lease Agreements
+1. Short Term Lease Agreements

 Traditional office spaces typically have lease terms that last from five to 10 years.
 In most cases, the lease agreements for flex properties are shorter, from a few months to a few years, depending on the property owner.